FedeSS99/FedeSS99/README.md

 - 👋 Hello there!
-I'm Federico and currently at the end of the Physics bachelor in UANL, México.
+I'm Federico and done Physics bachelor in UANL, México.
-- Physics simulation and modelling are my top interests.
+- Data Science, physics simulation and modelling are my top interests.
 - My main programming languages are Python, Fortran and C in process.

 <!---